terrychou911019/mot-dataset-annotation-tool/README.md

 -   (optional) run `python visualize_array.py` to visualize 2D array
 -   run `python interpolate_trackelt.py` to do interpolation when there are gap in a tracklet
 -   (optional) run `python visualize_array.py` to visualize 2D array
+-   run `python array2txt.py` to change the array into txt, which is under `final_tracklets`